Skip to main content

 Metastatic Ewing sarcoma

 The cancer has spread from the bone or soft tissue where it began to other parts of the body.
-In Ewing tumor of bone, the cancer most often spreads to the lung, other bones, and bone marrow.
+In Ewing sarcoma of bone, the cancer most often spreads to the lung, other bones, and bone marrow.

 Recurrent Ewing sarcoma